esphome/esphome-docs/components/light/index.rst

 - **id** (**Required**, :ref:`config-id`): The ID of the addressable light to control.
 - **range_from** (*Optional*, :ref:`templatable <config-templatable>`, int): The beginning
   of the range of LEDs to control.
-1-based indexing.
-Defaults to 1 (the beginning of the strip).
+0-based indexing.
+Defaults to 0 (the beginning of the strip).
-- **range_to** (*Optional*, :ref:`templatable <config-templatable>`, int): The end of the range of LEDs to control.
-1-based indexing.
-Defaults to the end of the strip.
+- **range_to** (*Optional*, :ref:`templatable <config-templatable>`, int): The end of the range of LEDs to control - this is a half-open interval.
+0-based indexing.
+  Defaults to the end of the strip (``num_leds``).
 - **red** (*Optional*, :ref:`templatable <config-templatable>`, percentage): The value to set the red channel to.
 - **green** (*Optional*, :ref:`templatable <config-templatable>`, percentage): The value to